wur-bioinformatics/introduction-to-bioinformatics/week1.md

 ## Genome annotation

 Genome annotation is the process of deciphering what information is encoded in an organism's DNA.
 It is an ongoing effort in organisms with known genome sequences.
-Even moreso, genome annotation is a critical step in acquiring biological insights from newly sequences genomes.
+Even moreso, genome annotation is a critical step in acquiring biological insights from newly sequenced genomes.
 Given the large size of any genome, automated procedures are used to identify various genomic elements such as genes, regulatory regions, transposable elements, or other non-coding elements.
 Each of these bioinformatic procedures typically focuses on identifying one type of element, and as such a complete genome annotation project can be thought of as a pipeline of various procedures.
 The following section describes the most common steps in genome annotation.

 :::{admonition} Note 4: Alignment algorithms
 :class: note
 Several steps in the genome annotation process make use of algorithms that can search or align biological sequences, for example the BLAST algorithm.
 Week 2 covers sequence alignment and search in greater detail.
-For now it is sufficient to know that these algorithms can quickly search very large collections of biological sequences to identify sequences that look similar (what we mean _exactly_ by 'similar' is also part of week 2).
+For now, it is sufficient to know that these algorithms can quickly search very large collections of biological sequences to identify sequences that look similar (what we mean _exactly_ by 'similar' is also part of Week 2).
 :::

 ### Repeat masking